Spa Valley Railway

-The Spa Valley Railway (SVR) is a standard gauge heritage railway in the United Kingdom that runs from Tunbridge Wells West railway station in Royal Tunbridge Wells to High Rocks, Groombridge, and Eridge, where it links with the Oxted Line.
+The Spa Valley Railway is a standard gauge heritage railway in the United Kingdom that runs from Tunbridge Wells West railway station in Royal Tunbridge Wells to High Rocks, Groombridge, and Eridge, where it links with the Oxted Line.

 It crosses the Kent and East Sussex border, covering a distance of 5 mi, along the former Wealden Line between Tunbridge Wells Central and Lewes.
 The railway headquarters is also at Tunbridge Wells West railway station.